CompassionAI/data-registry/champion_models/nllb-with-context.card.md

   3. Transform the BART encodings with a dense layer with GELU activation,
   4. Sum pool the transformed encodings,
   5. And inject this pooled embedding into the second token position.
-- The source language context is added on the right, representing future source tokens to be translated.
-The context is separated from the text to be translated with a [MASK] token.
-All source context is fed to the encoder together with the to-be-translated source text.

 There are cross-attention layers added to the decoder, see the [EncoderDecoderModel class](https://huggingface.co/docs/transformers/v4.20.1/en/model_doc/encoder-decoder#transformers.EncoderDecoderModel) in Hugging Face Transformers.
 The new layers are the cross-attention and the CausalLM head in the decoder.
 All new layers are initialized randomly.